Explore Different Types of Corporate Technical Training and Their Benefits and Drawbacks

 Virtual Instructor-Led Training (vILT)

 Virtual instructor-led training (vILT) allows participants to join remotely, eliminating the need for travel and reducing costs.
-That’s where it’s better than traditional classroom training.
+That’s where it outshines traditional classroom training.
 It’s also nice that it can provide a more collaborative environment.

 Anyone up for a breakout room?

-Employees can ask questions easily to a real person, and they’ll answer, too.
+Employees can easily ask questions to a real person, and they’ll receive an answer, too.
 I know, shocking.
 It’s also nice that vILT blocks employees’ time, so there’s less chance of disturbance.
 With a good trainer, vILT can be extremely engaging and effective.

 Social Learning

 Learning doesn’t always have to be accomplished formally.
 Sometimes it’s okay to set employees up with a place on the enterprise social network (ESN) to share what they’ve learned.
-This method is a great secondary option to create better coverage in training than any single department could do.
+This method is a great secondary option for creating better coverage in training than any single department could achieve.

-A big problem is that sometimes it’s difficult to get people to take the time to share with others.
+A significant problem is that it can be challenging to encourage people to take the time to share with others.
 There’s also the problem of misinformation being shared.
-A wrong process that harms the system could run away and mistrain many employees before it’s caught.
+A flawed process that harms the system could run unchecked and mislead many employees before it’s detected.

 On-the-Job Training

-On-the-job training involves learning while performing the job task but with guidance from an experienced colleague or mentor.
-This method allows employees to acquire practical skills through hands-on experience and observation.
+On-the-job training involves learning while performing a job task with guidance from an experienced colleague or mentor.
+This method enables employees to acquire practical skills through hands-on experience and observation.

 Here’s the big problem.
 Do those employees have enough time to train people properly?
-Are they doing processes correctly or training new employees on poor behaviors?
+Are they implementing processes correctly or training new employees to avoid poor behaviors?
 My last question is, is it effective to train every employee individually?

 That’s all we need to say about what’s wrong with on-the-job training, where employees are often thrown into the work without being sufficiently prepared.